 Usually, we all search for a lot of information on the internet, don’t we?
 If we don’t get the required results, then we stop.
-But have you ever thought what rests in those page results?
+But have you ever thought about what rests in those page results?
 “Information”!
 And we can get this free information using various tools.
 Certainly, tools play a major role in today’s world, but without understanding the proper usage of a tool will leave you helpless.

-OSINT (Open Source Intelligence) is referred to as the process of collecting raw data legally from the public sources over the internet, analyzing it, and using it in an intelligence context.
+OSINT (Open Source Intelligence) is referred to as the process of collecting raw data legally from public sources over the internet, analyzing it, and using it in a raw intelligence context.
 Link crawling search engines often miss this data.
 But, there is a plethora of data available on the internet, so scouring all that is not possible.
 So, here comes Open Source Intelligence tools and techniques that dive deeper into the internet than a simple search on any search engine and collect data from numerous sources and scatter the open-source data conveniently in a matter of minutes.
-So, let’s take a look at some of the best OSINT tools that have managed to make a splash recently.
+So, let’s take a look at some of the best open-source intelligence tools that have managed to make a splash recently.

 Maltego is developed by Paterva and is also a part of the Kali Linux bundle.
 It helps to perform significant reconnaissance of any target using built-in transforms.
 You should register on the Paterva site for using Maltego, and it is free of cost.
 After registering, you can use this tool to design and build effective digital footprints of the specific target.

 This tool is majorly used by security, law enforcement, and forensics professionals to collect and visualize data efficiently.
 The collected data from various sources is displayed graphically.
 Expected results may occur from domain to IP conversion, and netblock will be identified as the number is also identified, even the locations and phrases as well.
 All these are icons in Maltego that provide comprehensive information and view.
-So finally, it’s an outstanding tool for tracking footprints of entities over the internet.
+So finally, it’s an outstanding tool for tracking the footprints of entities over internal networks and the internet.

 Search engines do provide us with a lot of information, and Google is popular of all, which is used to gather information about a target.
 Google Dorks is one of the most useful open-source intelligence tools, which provides such information using some amazing operators, and it has been in place since 2002.
 Dork helps you to make more targeted searches efficiently.